 So, you were told you should be fertilizing with CANNA nutrients.
 Why?
 And what does that mean?
-CANNA is the industry leader in quality fertilizers, which just happen to work really really well in cannabis cultivation.
+CANNA is the industry leader in quality fertilizers.
 They are always on the cutting edge of research and development, and share their knowledge and discoveries with the curious gardener looking to better their abilities.

 Custom Cadillac Nutrients